Sparky1743/Economic-Analysis-of-1995-US-Higher-Education/README.md

-# Economic Dynamics of 1995 US Higher Education
+# Economic Analysis of 1995 US Higher Education

 This repository encapsulates a comprehensive Data Narrative crafted during a course project, delving into the landscape of US higher education in 1995.
-The project adeptly harnessed Python, employing sophisticated techniques to merge datasets and extract crucial insights about the economic dynamics of US colleges during that time.
+The project adeptly harnessed Python, employing sophisticated techniques to merge datasets and extract crucial insights about the economic statistics of US colleges during that time.
 The analysis showcased a proficiency in data analysis, visualization, statistics, and domain knowledge, skillfully utilizing the powerful pandas and matplotlib libraries.

 [Link to datasets](https://lib.stat.cmu.edu/datasets/colleges/)
 ## Project Highlights